joelkalil/joelkalil/Readme.md

 # Hi, I'm Joel :>

-I'm a Brazilian developer currently living in Lille, France.
+I'm a 22 years old Brazilian currently graduating in electrical engineering at Universidade Federal do Ceará with a double degree in general engineer at École Centrale de Lille.
+And this is my Git, here I'll put some projects in web development, as well machine learning and robotics.

 ## About me :
 - 🗺️ I'm willing to travel to anywhere in globe.
 - 🗣️ I speak three languages!
+(Portuguese, French and English)
-- 🎮 I love RPG and open world games.
+- 🎮 I love RPG and open world games, but my true love now is <3 Valorant <3.
 - 📺 I also love anime and manga.

 ### You can contact me there :